-When seeking equity funding—whether through venture capital, angel investors or even family and friends—proper documentation is essential, as it provides transparency and protects both the company and the investor from any last-minute changes.
-They also work to minimize disagreements by ensuring that the understandings of both parties are properly set forth.
+When seeking equity funding—whether through venture capital, angel investors or even family and friends—proper documentation is essential, proper documentation is essential.
+Proper documentation helps ensure that the understandings of all parties are properly noted.

 A business plan is a strategic document that communicates business goals and how they will be achieved.
-It’s often used to obtain investor funding and establish three- to five-year goals for a business.
+It’s often used to apply for funding and to establish three- to five-year goals for a business.

 Business Pitch Deck

 Considered a modern version of the traditional business plan, a pitch deck is a concise presentation that briefly describes your business to potential investors.
-The goal of the pitch is to clearly communicate your company’s value proposition and the customer problems it seeks to address and resolve.
+The goal of the pitch is to clearly communicate your company’s value proposition and the plan to overcome any hurdles the company is working to resolve.

-Often portrayed as a “snapshot of a company’s financial condition,” a balance sheet is a basic financial statement that measures a company’s assets, liabilities and ownership equity.
+Often portrayed as a company’s financial condition, a balance sheet is a basic financial statement that measures a company’s assets, liabilities and ownership equity.